MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 ## Summary

-In this lab, you will use the Azure Active Directory admin center to create and modify users, assign administrative roles, create and modify groups, and manage license assignments in Azure AD.
+In this lab, you will use the Entra admin center to create and modify users, assign administrative roles, create and modify groups, and manage license assignments in Azure AD.

 ## Exercise 1: Creating users in Azure AD